RenderKit/embree/README.md

 + `EMBREE_ISA_AVX2`: Enables AVX2 when EMBREE_MAX_ISA is set to
   NONE.
 By default this option is turned OFF.

-+ `EMBREE_ISA_AVX512KNL`: Enables AVX-512 for Xeon Phi when
-  EMBREE_MAX_ISA is set to NONE.
-By default this option is turned OFF.

 + `EMBREE_ISA_AVX512SKX`: Enables AVX-512 for Skylake when
   EMBREE_MAX_ISA is set to NONE.
 By default this option is turned OFF.